 Development of a First Nation-Led Water Authority

-The Water Testing project is SCO’s initial step in the development of a First Nations led Water Authority that will eventually deliver safe, clean drinking water and wastewater treatment services to participating SCO member First Nations.
+The Water Testing project is SCO’s initial step in the development of a Southern First Nations Water Authority that will deliver safe, clean drinking water and wastewater treatment services to participating SCO member First Nations.

-The Water Authority will be First Nation community-centric where First Nation needs are the priority and this will be reflected in:
+The Water Authority will be First Nation led and this will be reflected in:

 The Water Authority will have an initial focus on ownership and operation of drinking water and wastewater facilities, with an eventual focus on larger watershed health.